ReactiveX/RxGo/README.md

 })
 ```

-In this example, we passed 3 functions:
+In this example, we passed three functions:
 * A `NextFunc` triggered when a value item is emitted.
 * An `ErrFunc` triggered when an error item is emitted.
 * A `CompletedFunc` triggered once the Observable is completed.